 Breast Augmentation CPT billing code: 19325

-Once your ‘claim’ is submitted the insurance companies will come back with either an ‘approval’ or a ‘denial’ of specific CPT billing codes.
-Meaning if your surgery has more than one CPT billing code (such as FTM/N top surgery) then they could approve one, but deny the other.
+Once your ‘claim’ is submitted, the insurance companies will come back with either an ‘approval’ or a ‘denial’ of specific CPT billing codes.
+In other words, if your surgery has more than one CPT billing code (such as FTM/N top surgery and a free nipple graft) your insurance company could approve one, but deny the other.

-Recently with health insurance companies like Aetna and United Health Care they may approve the Breast Mastectomy CPT code of 19303 but deny the Free Nipple Graft CPT code of 15200 or the Nipple Areolar Reconstruction CPT billing code of 19350.
-Insurance companies see getting free nipple grafts procedure as ‘cosmetic’ and due to this unfortunate decision by certain insurance companies we would be forced to collect the fees pertaining to this portion of your surgery
+For example, health insurance companies like Aetna and United Health Care may approve the Breast Mastectomy CPT code of 19303, but deny the Free Nipple Graft CPT code of 15200 or the Nipple Areolar Reconstruction CPT billing code of 19350.
+Unfortunately, some insurance companies see getting free nipple grafts procedure as ‘cosmetic,’ and because of this, we would be forced to collect the fees pertaining to this portion of surgery.

-If your insurance continues to deny your appeal and it’s looking like you’ll need to pay for your Free Nipple Grafts out of pocket then please read the following.
+If your insurance continues to deny your appeal and it’s looking like you’ll need to pay for your Free Nipple Grafts out of pocket, please read the following:

-Dr. Mosser’s continued surgical work and communication with the transgender, non-binary and gender expansive community has given him a greater understanding on how impactful surgery can be in finding congruence in one’s gender.
-This is why Dr. Mosser and his team are very disheartened on the stance that Aetna and United Healthcare has taken on denying Free Nipple Grafts.
-Although some folks opt for no nipples there are a lot of folks who want to keep theirs and this decision should be supported by insurance companies.
-Nipple areolar complex (NAC) reconstruction is an integral component of chest reconstruction in the treatment of transgender and gender diverse people.
-Due to this Dr. Mosser and other surgeons published this article in an effort to spark awareness around the importance of insurance companies covering Free Nipple Grafts.
+Dr. Mosser’s continued surgical work and communication with the trans, non-binary, and gender expansive community has given him a greater understanding on how impactful surgery can be in finding congruence in one’s gender.
+This is why Dr. Mosser and his team are very disheartened by the stance that Aetna and United Healthcare have taken by denying Free Nipple Grafts.
+Although some folks opt for an end result with no nipples, there are a lot of folks who want to keep their nipples, and this decision should be supported by insurance companies.
+Nipple areolar complex (NAC) reconstruction can be an integral component of chest reconstruction in the treatment of transgender and gender diverse people.
+Dr. Mosser and other surgeons published this article in an effort to spread awareness around the importance of insurance companies covering Free Nipple Grafts.

-Anytime a surgeon cuts into a patient there is a code and a fee for it.
-If your insurance denies your free nipple graft billing code than you will be responsible for paying for the nipples out of pocket (unless you opt for no nipples at all).
-If you opt for ‘no nipples’ but still want the appearance of nipples there are 3D nipple tattooing options.
-If you want to retain your nipples and have to pay out of pocket you’ll want to understand why paying for the Free Nipple Graft (nipple reconstruction) is expensive.
+Anytime a physician performs surgery, there is a billing code and fee attached.
+If your insurance denies your free nipple graft billing code, you will be responsible for paying for nipple reconstruction out of pocket (unless you opt for no nipples at all).
+If you opt for ‘no nipples’ but still want the appearance of nipples, there are 3D nipple tattooing options.
+If you want to retain your nipples and have to pay out of pocket, read below to learn about why paying for the Free Nipple Graft is expensive.

-When you think of the size of your chest compared to the size of your nipples you would think the billing code related to a ‘smaller’ part of your body would be less expensive.
+When you think of the size of your chest compared to the size of your nipples, you might think the billing code related to a ‘smaller’ part of your body would be less expensive.
 This logic may arise if you’re thinking ‘smaller’ means ‘less’ work.
-However, Nipple Reconstruction (Free Nipple Grafts) is a detailed process no matter what type of FTM/N top surgery you’re having.
+However, nipple reconstruction is an extremely detailed process.

 Unless you are opting for an FTM/N top surgery with no nipples there will always be a ‘nipple reconstruction fee’.
 This is because when performing any type of FTM/N top surgery the nipple is being ‘reconstructed’ in some way.
-So, a nipple reconstruction fee is associated with the following procedure types:
+Nipple reconstruction fees are associated with the following procedure types: